Multi-dimensional Evaluation of Empathetic Dialog Responses: Empathy Measurement Models

 \section{Empathy Measurement Models}

-This section describes our models for measuring dialog utterance empathy.
-Similar to previous studies~\cite{sharma-etal-2020-computational,lee2022does,kim-etal-2021-perspective,raamkumar2022empathetic,xiao2015rate}, we train language model-based classifiers to distinguish between empathetic and non-empathetic utterances in dialogs.
+This section describes model-based metrics to measure conversational empathy.
+Similar to previous studies~\citep[][\interalia]{sharma-etal-2020-computational,lee2022does,kim-etal-2021-perspective}, we leverage language models to build classifiers to distinguish between empathetic and non-empathetic utterances in dialogues.

-Measuring conversational empathy is an intrinsically challenging task because: 1) dialogues vary in themes, types, and contexts; 2) empathy is often communicated implicitly~\cite{suchman1997model,li-etal-2023-understanding,concannon2023measuring}, posing challenges for state-of-the-art language models~\cite{ruis2022large}; 3) empathy expression styles and intents are often domain specific; and 4) the nuance between expressed and perceived empathy is often subtle and depends on the two parties' social roles~\cite{suchman1997model,deppermann2011study,kupetz2014empathy}.
+Measuring conversational empathy is an intrinsically challenging task because: (1) empathy is often communicated implicitly~\citep{suchman1997model,li-etal-2023-understanding,concannon2023measuring}, posing challenges for state-of-the-art language models~\cite{ruis2022large}; (2) empathy expression styles and intents are often domain specific; and (3) the nuance between expressed and perceived empathy is often subtle and depends on the two parties' social roles~\citep[][\interalia]{suchman1997model,deppermann2011study,kupetz2014empathy}.
 For example, asking clarification questions may be perceived as empathetic in a dialogue between a therapist and a patient, but can be neutral in task-oriented dialogues such as customer service dialogues.